Germany: CDU/CSU rivals unable to break impasse on Merkel's successor | DW | 19.04.2021

 However, Söder said during his press conference said he did not want to "interfere" with the CDU's decision-making, and pledged he would not hold a "grudge" if the party chooses Laschet.

-As CDU leader, Laschet, would normally be a shoe-in for the chancellor candidacy.
+As CDU leader and premier of Germany's most populous state, North Rhine-Westphalia, Laschet, would normally be a shoe-in for the chancellor candidacy.
 However, the CDU's popularity has taken a beating recently, as the federal government is under pressure over its handling of the coronavirus pandemic.

 Söder enjoys higher national poll ratings compared to Laschet, which could make him a more competitive candidate.
 However, Laschet has the political support of the CDU leadership.